 Shelters always need donations and help from volunteers, especially around Thanksgiving and the rest of the holiday season.
 Every little bit helps, whether spending time with the animals, donating blankets, toys, or food, or giving your time to clean kennels.

 Tip #4: Save the date for GivingTuesday on Nov.
 29

-After Thanksgiving, many people often participate in Black Friday, which is the day after Thanksgiving that traditionally marks the start of the Christmas shopping season.
+After Thanksgiving, many people often participate in Black Friday, the day after Thanksgiving traditionally marks the start of the Christmas shopping season.
 And don’t forget about Cyber Monday, which is three days after Black Friday and is strictly an online shopping event.

 While these shopping days offer the promise of lower prices, nothing warms our hearts more than a day to focus on giving to others.
 The Thanksgiving season of giving continues with GivingTuesday.

 GivingTuesday is recognized as a global day of giving exclusively for people like you looking to change the world with their kindness and generosity.
 By donating on GivingTuesday through Givelify, you’ll join millions of generous people worldwide in making history on this special day by enabling your church or nonprofit to do even more good.